 Organic Cotton REUSABLE Pads & Pantiliners

 Another option that is great for the environment would be organic cotton reusable pads and pantiliners.
-I use the pantiliners and it is so nice to not have to buy disposable pantiliners all the time and much better for the environment.
-The thought of reusable pads/pantiliners might gross you out but it’s actually very hygienic and they are more breathable and comfortable (read more about that here).
-Here’s a brand that has a lot of options for sizes, called Hesta Organic.
-Made with 100% organic cotton and NO dyes, chemicals, bleaches, etc. [$25.90] for a set of 3 regular pads.
+I use the pantiliners and it is SO nice to not have to buy disposable pantiliners all the time and much better for the environment.
+The thought of reusable pads or pantiliners might gross you out but it’s actually very hygienic and they are more breathable and comfortable.
+Here’s a brand that has a lot of options for sizes, called Rael.
+Made with 100% organic cotton and no synthetic coloring, chemicals, bleaches, etc.

 Before you write this off as an option because you think it’s too weird, hear me out!
 I used to think these were weird too, but now, I am a total convert.
-I use the Bloody Buddy Menstrual Cup (code ORGANICALLYBECCA for discount), also available on Amazon, but there are TONS of brands out there that make cups.
-They are usually around [$20] but you can basically use them forever (unless it starts showing signs of wear).
+I use the Poppins Period Menstrual Cup (code ORGANICALLYBECCA for discount), but there are TONS of brands out there that make cups.
+If properly cared for, cups last about 10 years.
 What’s great is that they create zero waste, rarely leak, you can wear them for 12 hours at a time, and you don’t have to worry about TSS.
-Some people even say their cramps and better and their periods are shorter when using it.
+Some people even say their cramps and better and their periods are shorter when using it 🩸